sensu/sensu-docs/content/sensu-core/2.0/getting-started/installation-and-configuration.md

 sudo systemctl start sensu-agent
 {{< /highlight >}}

-You can verify that the agent is running properly using the log files.
+You can verify that sensu-agent is running properly using the log files.

 {{< highlight shell >}}
 journalctl -u sensu-agent -f